If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Fleur plucked a thin piece of gauze out of her wardrobe.
 ‘You’ll do.
 I never wear you, anyway.’

 A light tapping echoed from the window.
-Fleur flicked her wand at the curtains, then at the window when she saw the snowy owl on the sill.
+Fleur flicked her wand at the curtains and the window.
+A snowy owl perched on the thin ledge.

 First, though, I’ll reply to Gabby.
 Fleur tugged a wad of parchment out of the envelope.
 This looks like an essay.
 Gabby must be lonely.